Spanish V Students Analyze 'Cajas de cartón' in Immigration Unit

 • Labor Demands: The physical toll of field work on families and children.

-During class, the focus is on analyzing how Francisco’s family maintains a sense of hope and perseverance despite these challenges.
-Students are engaging in Spanish-language discussions about the family’s resilience and the systemic obstacles that define the "circuit" of migrant life.
+Students discussed how Francisco’s family maintained a sense of hope and perseverance despite these challenges.
+Students engaged in discussions in Spanish about the family’s resilience and the systemic obstacles that define the "circuit" of migrant life.

-The unit will conclude with a look at the family’s ongoing uncertainty, specifically the looming threat of deportation that appears just as they begin to settle down.
+The unit wrapped up with a look at the family’s ongoing uncertainty, specifically the looming threat of deportation that appears just as they began to settle down.

 You may also be interested in...